 True orthodontic emergencies are rare, but they are something that patients may encounter from time to time.
 When we talk about true orthodontic emergencies, that includes:

-- when there is any serious injury or trauma to the face, neck, mouth, teeth, or gums
+- any serious injury or trauma to the face, neck, mouth, teeth, or gums

-- if there is any significant swelling or infection of the gums or mouth
+- any swelling, infection, or bleeding of the gums or mouth

-- when a patient experiences any severe pain or discomfort in the teeth, mouth, face, or neck
+- any severe pain or discomfort in your teeth, mouth, face, or neck

 Loose or broken brackets, bands, or wires

-If any one of the components that make up your braces come loose or break, contact one of our office as soon as you’re able to so they can assess the situation and determine what your next steps should be.
-In the meantime, there are a few guidelines you can follow to keep both your braces and your mouth safe.
-If you have a bracket that has broken but is still attached to the wire, don’t connect any elastics to it, and leave it alone until your appointment.
-If it's causing any irritation to the inside of your mouth, you can cover it with orthodontic wax for some relief.
-If the broken piece has actually come off, put it in a bag and bring it with you to your appointment.
+If any part of your braces comes loose or breaks in any way, get in touch with our doctor as soon as you can so they can determine what your next steps should be.
+While you’re waiting for an appointment, there are a few guidelines to follow to keep your braces safe.
+If a band or bracket is broken but still attached to the wire, don’t connect any elastics to it, and try to leave it alone until we can see you.
+If it's irritating the inside of your mouth, you can cover that part with orthodontic wax.
+If a piece has actually broken off, please place it in a bag until your appointment with us.